Bikepacking The Robbers Roost Overnighter In Sedona

 From Honanki, the road takes a turn for the worse.
 It becomes rutted, rocky, and full of baby head rocks.
 Just keep pedaling!
 We camped at the top of the ridge about a mile and a half past Honanki (around mile 20.5) and had amazing sunset views out over the red rocks and were greeted by hot air balloons at sunrise the next morning.

-Day 2
+Day 2 in detail

 The descent down from our campsite on the ridge was very bumpy and rocky until we hit FS525C.
 From there it’s smooth sailing up to the Robbers Roost turn-off (which isn’t marked, make sure you take a right onto 9530!
 See map recommendation in the next section).

-Robbers Roost Cave is super cool and definitely worth making the short trek up to.
+Robbers Roost hideout is super cool and definitely worth making the short trek up to.
 There are a bunch of trails without a clearly marked path, but just keep making your way around the left side and you’ll find your way to the cave.

 Now here’s where things get less fun.
 The bikepacking.com route says to take a right onto OHV road 5913 shortly after turning onto Red Canyon Road.
 If I were to do this route again, I would not take 5913 (aka Diamondback Gulch) and would instead continue on Red Canyon Road (525) to Boynton Pass Road.